GKR5413/GKR5413.github.io/README.md

 - Bootstrap for layout components

 ## Recent Updates
+- **Logo Consistency Achieved**: All pages now have identical logo sizing and styling matching the about page
 - **Logo System Fixed**: Implemented proper aspect ratio preservation and consistent sizing across all devices
 - **Mobile Optimization**: Comprehensive responsive design for mobile and desktop
 - **Layout Improvements**: Fixed spacing, alignment, and visual consistency